szabolcsdombi/zengl/docs/index.rst

     | An OpenGL Texture Object returned by glGenTextures.
     | The default value is 0.

-.. py:method:: Image.blit(target, target_viewport, source_viewport, filter, srgb)
+.. py:method:: Image.blit(target, target_viewport, source_viewport, filter)

 **target**
     | The target image to copy to.
 The default value is None and it means to copy to the screen.